bbc/accessibility-news-and-you/accessibility-news-and-designers.md

 ### Checklist - Before design sign off

-0. Accessibility Champion Review - Get your designs peer reviewed, from a champion in the product/feature team, before sign off and/or development starts.
+0. [Accessibility design review](accessibility-design-review) - Get your designs peer reviewed, from a champion in the product/feature team, before sign off and/or development starts.

 0. Does your design use icons?
 Meaning should not just be conveyed with images, do the icons need some off-screen (visually hidden) text so users of assistive technology don't miss out?
 If so, what would this text be?
 Discuss this with the development team.